61soldiers/reed/README.md

 ```
 git clone https://github.com/61soldiers/reed.git
 ```

+### Installing packages
 ```
 npm install
 ```

 ### 3rd Party dependencies
 To use the pdf to epub conversion feature, you will need [calibre](https://calibre-ebook.com/download).
 Download and install, no other actions needed.
-If for some reason the app cannot detect calibre's installation directory, make sure the environment variable is set properly!
-[Should be done automatically when installing calibre].

 ## Running in developer mode
 ```